Andrew Cherng

-Andrew Cherng (程正昌 (Chéng Zhèngchāng); pronounced /ˈtʃɜːrŋ/; born April 1948) is a Chinese-born American billionaire restaurateur.
+Andrew Cherng (程正昌 (Chéng Zhèngchāng); pronounced /ˈtʃɜːrŋ/; born April 1948) is a Chinese-born Taiwanese-American billionaire restaurateur.
 He is the founder and chairman of Panda Restaurant Group, based in Rosemead, California.
-He is the co-founder and chief executive officer (CEO) of Panda Express.
+He is the co-founder and co-chief executive officer (co-CEO) of Panda Express.
 The Cherngs invest out of their family office, the Cherng Family Trust.
+As of February 2025, Forbes estimates his net worth to be US$4 billion, making him one of the wealthiest individuals in the world.

 Early life and education

 Cherng was born in April 1948 in Yangzhou, Jiangsu Province, Republic of China on the northern bank of the Yangtze River.
 His father was Ming-Tsai Cherng, a chef.

-He and his family moved to Taiwan after the Kuomintang was defeated on mainland China in the end of the Chinese Civil War, and in 1963, his family moved to Yokohama, Japan, where his father had taken a job as a chef.
+He and his family moved to Taiwan after the Kuomintang was defeated on mainland China at the end of the Chinese Civil War, and in 1963, his family moved to Yokohama, Japan, where his father had taken a job as a chef.

 In 1966, at age 18, he immigrated to the United States to study at an American university.
 He earned a bachelor's degree in mathematics in 1970 from Baker University in Baldwin City, Kansas, and a master's degree in applied mathematics from the University of Missouri in 1972.
-At Baker he had met his future wife, Peggy Tsiang, born in Burma and raised in Hong Kong, who went on to earn a bachelor's degree in mathematics from Oregon State University in 1971 and a PhD in electrical engineering from the University of Missouri.
+At Baker, he had met his future wife, Peggy Tsiang, born in Burma and raised in Hong Kong, who went on to earn a bachelor's degree in mathematics from Oregon State University in 1971 and a PhD in electrical engineering from the University of Missouri.